JS-Coder007/To-Do-List/README.md

 # To Do List Web App

 A simple To Do list web application built with React.
-Tasks are saved to your browser's localStorage.
+Tasks are saved to your browser's localStorage and can be accessed when opening the application.

 ## Features